Are you visiting Rivera Maya soon and can’t decide between Xcaret and Xel-Ha adventure parks? Look no further!

 Xcaret offers over 15 food and drink outlets across its expansive grounds from buffet restaurants to snack bars to coffee shops.
-Unfortunately, some of the restaurants and bars are currently closed due to the park’s sanitary protocols.

 Menu options include a range of Mexican food, international cuisine, and seafood.
 Even with a focus on elevated gastronomy, you’ll still be able to find burgers and pizza!